lbr-stack/lbr_stack_doc/paper/paper.md

 # Acknowledgement
 We want to especially acknowledge the work in [@iiwa_stack], as this served as a starting ground for the presented work.

-This work was supported by core and project funding from the Wellcome/EPSRC [WT203148/Z/16/Z; NS/A000049/1; WT101957; NS/A000027/1].
+This work was supported by core funding from the Wellcome/EPSRC [WT203148/Z/16/Z; NS/A000049/1].
 This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 101016985 (FAROS project).

 # References
 <!-- compiled paper.bib through pandoc -->